ned14/outcome/doc/src/content/reference/types/basic_result/swap.md

 weight = 900
 +++

-Swap one basic_result with another.
+Swap one basic_result with another, with the strong guarantee.
+Constexpr if move constructors and move assignments of `value_type` and `error_type` are noexcept.

 *Requires*: Always available.